 Psychology Behind SBI PO Psychometric Test

 Psychometric tests are created by psychologists and HR experts who study how people behave in different situations.
-These tests include multiple-choice questions, statements, and scenarios where you have to pick the option that best matches your behavior or opinion.
+These tests include multiple-choice questions, statements, and scenarios where you have to pick the option that best matches your behaviour or opinion.

 Each answer gives clues about your attitude, emotional balance, honesty, decision-making ability, and how you deal with pressure.
 The test is designed so that you cannot fake answers easily, consistency and honesty are key.